diamonds / wild tales + lost trails

 Regional Guide + Naturalist

-The difference between a good guide and a great one is the calling.
-Passionate, dedicated, and bursting with the knowledge, energy, and conviction necessary to make the world a better place, Julio is both a natural-born mountain guide & a natural-born man for others.
-He gets to put both callings (as well as a degree in Geography) to use in our Expedition, serving on the front lines of community tourism in the only place he’s ever dreamed of calling home: the Serra do Espinhaço.
+The difference between a good guide and a great one is the calling, and in Julio’s case, there was never a question.
+Passionate, dedicated, and bursting with the knowledge, energy, and conviction necessary to make the world a better place, he’s both a natural-born mountain guide & a natural-born man for others.
+You’ll get to witness him put both of these callings (as well as his degree in Geography) to use during your Journey.
+When the brush is thick, snakes abound, the sunlight is dimming, and there are still kilometers ahead, there’s no one on earth we’d rather have by our side.

 • Xaxau